Shirromi-S/Shirromi-S/README.md

 - 👋 Hi, I’m @Shirromi-S
 - 👀 I’m interested in Financial Maths.
-- 🌱 I’m currently learning Mathematics at University.
+- 🌱 I’m currently learning Mathematics at Queen Mary University of London.
 - 💞️ I’m looking to collaborate on Mathematical Projects.
 - 📫 How to reach me?
 You can contact me at: shirromisivathas@gmail.com